 Note: The name of the data assets to select may vary based on names chosen during data virtualization.
 The default names to select are: LOANS, APPLICANTFINANCIALDATA, APPLICANTPERSONALDATA, APPLICANTFINANCIALPERSONALDATA AND APPLICANTFINANCIALPERSONALLOANDATA

 In the 'Assign virtual objects' screen, choose your analytics project from the drop down list.
-If there is a
+Then click the

 Assign button to add the data to your project.